prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-max.md

 #### Step 2: Create MaxMediationRewardedUtils
 {:.no_toc}

-The `MaxMediationRewardedUtils` is a helper class, wich performs certain utilty work for the `MediationRewardedVideoAdUnit`, like passing the targeting keywords to the adapters.
+The `MaxMediationRewardedUtils` is a helper class, which performs certain utilty work for the `MediationRewardedVideoAdUnit`, like passing the targeting keywords to the adapters.

 #### Step 3: Create MediationRewardedVideoAdUnit
 {:.no_toc}